phocke/grape_football/README.md

 ## How to run it

-In order to run this app just type it in the app folder:
+In order to run this app just type it in the application folder:

     rackup config.ru